 - HomeLight then evaluates which cash buyer is the best fit.

-- You’ll get a competitive cash offer in as few as 48 hours.
+- You’ll get a competitive cash offer in as little as a week.

 - If you accept the cash offer, choose the move date that works for you, and start packing.
 It’s that simple.